mpenet/tape/README.md

 In short for when Kafka is too much and durable-queue not enough.

+Chronicle Queue is similar to a low latency broker less durable/persisted JVM topic.
+Tape focuses on embedded usage (we do not support topic distribution).
+It's essentially a disk-backed queue, allowing for queues that can survive processes dying, and whose size is bounded by available disk rather than memory.

+Conceptually the api is somewhat similar to kafka, you can replay queues, set tailer's index etc...
+It stores everything on flat-files, you can control how rollup/purge of these happens via queue options.

 I'd encourage you read about [Chronicle Queue](https://github.com/OpenHFT/Chronicle-Queue) if you want to use this lib, Chronicle Queue comes with its set of tradeoffs you want to